 Calculate the Voids in Mineral Aggregate (VMA) value for every set of compacted specimens according to Supplement 1037.

 Calculate the average of all the MSG determinations performed each production day and report this average on the Quality Control Report.
-When the range of three consecutive daily average MSG determinations is equal to or less than 0.020, average these three average MSG determinations to determine the Maximum Theoretical Density (MTD).
+When the range of three consecutive daily average MSG determinations is equal to or less than 0.020 average these three average MSG determinations to determine the Maximum Theoretical Density (MTD).
 After the MTD is established, compare all individual MSG determinations to the MTD

 Whenever compacted specimens are to be made and an MSG determination is to be run, take a sample of sufficient size to run a corresponding AC Gauge test.
-When the air void and MSG test results are recorded, reference them to the AC Gauge test of the sample.
+When the air void and MSG test results are recorded reference them to the AC Gauge test of the sample.